-- 1. A non-classifiable agency worker is an agency worker whose work cannot be classified in the job classification system at the client.
-The step-by-step plan below must be completed in order to determine whether the work cannot be classified. - 2.
-If contrary to Article 9, paragraph 2, it is agreed with the agency worker that the agency work employment contract commences without the agency worker effectively starting work, the agency worker is non-classifiable for the period during which he is not yet made available. - 3.
-The remuneration of non-classifiable agency workers is determined on the basis of negotiations that the employment agency conducts with the agency worker and, if applicable, the client.
-As part of that process, the required abilities involved in the fulfilment of the position, the responsibilities, experience and level of training will be considered, among other things. - 4.
-At the request of the agency worker, the employment agency demonstrates that the work cannot be classified.
+1. A non-classifiable agency worker is an agency worker whose work cannot be classified in the job classification system at the client.
+The step-by-step plan below must be completed in order to determine whether the work cannot be classified.

+2. If contrary to Article 9, paragraph 2, it is agreed with the agency worker that the agency work employment contract commences without the agency worker effectively starting work, the agency worker is non-classifiable for the period during which he is not yet made available.

+3. The remuneration of non-classifiable agency workers is determined on the basis of negotiations that the employment agency conducts with the agency worker and, if applicable, the client.
+As part of that process, the required abilities involved in the fulfilment of the position, the responsibilities, experience and level of training will be considered, among other things.